 Juice packaging traditionally includes an aesthetic approach.
 Whether it is the oversized pourable jug or a squeezable package, juice drinks encourage a seamless flow from package to product.

-Unfortunately, the sleek look is not enough to undermine consumersโ€™ high sugar content concerns.
+Unfortunately, the sleek look is not enough to undermine consumers’ concerns about high sugar content.
 The juice industry is experiencing a decline, but as with any recession, opportunities are available to those who look for them.

 Beverage Packaging Design Trends

-Having reviewed design examples from several categories, we turn our attention to consumer trends.
-Putting aside branding for a moment, letโ€™s explore the opportunities that packaging manufacturers can provide.
+Having reviewed design examples from several categories, we now turn our attention to consumer trends.
+Setting aside branding for a moment, let’s examine the opportunities that packaging manufacturers can offer.

 Sustainability in Beverage Packaging

-Like the example with Coca-Cola, nationally distributed beverage companies are shifting towards a sustainable business model.
-Eventually, the term sustainable will become white noise and beverage companies will need to differentiate.
-Brands will need to take a lesson from water companies and tell this process similar to โ€œfrom the source.โ€
+Like the example of Coca-Cola, nationally distributed beverage companies are shifting towards a more sustainable business model.
+Eventually, the term “sustainable” will become white noise, and beverage companies will need to find ways to differentiate themselves.
+Brands will need to take a lesson from water companies and similarly tell this process, “from the source.”

 Merging the In-Store and Online Experience

 Now, however, we have an additional reason to grab our phones and search.
-Smart packaging with QR codes, NFC, and RFID chips can increase the experience a shopper has with our product.
-The longer the experience, the longer lasting impression we leave in the consumerโ€™s brain.
+Innovative packaging featuring QR codes, NFC, and RFID chips can enhance the shopping experience for our customers.
+The longer the experience, the more lasting the impression we leave in the consumer’s brain.

-The effectiveness of smart packaging depends on the demographic.
+The effectiveness of innovative packaging depends on the demographic.
 A mom with a screaming toddler will not take time to search out your frozen popsicle recipe when choosing a juice box.
-Theyโ€™re looking for kid friendly packaging they can quickly handoff to a screaming toddler.
+They’re looking for kid-friendly packaging they can quickly hand off to a screaming toddler.

-Smart CPG packaging is better served for the Gen Z who has embraced the experience economy.
-If this generation gives thought to how unique shoelaces help connect a culture, itโ€™s possible that smart juice boxes make them feel a part of the brand.
+Innovative CPG packaging is better suited for Gen Z, who have embraced the experience economy.
+If this generation gives thought to how unique shoelaces help connect a culture, smart juice boxes may make them feel a part of the brand.

 A Healthy Focus

 Every consumer journey is unique, especially those focused on making healthier choices.
-The job of the packaging designer isnโ€™t to tell people where they should be, it is to meet them where they are.
+The job of the packaging designer isn’t to tell people where they should be; it is to meet them where they are.
 Brands recognize the growing trend for healthier choices and are positioning their products one step closer to the invisible finish line.

 At the beginning stages, we see sugar-filled sodas switching to natural sugars.
 At the end of a journey, it may be a diet drink changing its sweetener from aspartame to stevia.
 For an alcoholic beverage, it might transition from commercially farmed sources to organic ingredients.

 How can you position your product one step closer to the healthier mindset of the consumer?
-Make this conversation a part of your brand strategy.
+Make this conversation a key part of your brand strategy.

 Premium Packaging at an Affordable Price